PCSK9 inhibitors ( sometimes also shown as PCSK9i) are a new type of medicine for lowering cholesterol in the blood.

 - you have high cholesterol and other medications for cholesterol aren’t working well, they’re giving you side effects, or you have another health problem which means you can’t take them.

-You can take PCSK9 inhibitors alongside other treatments to lower cholesterol, such as statins.
+You can take PCSK9 inhibitors alongside other treatments, such as statins, to lower cholesterol.

 How do PCSK9 inhibitors work?

 Our liver cells have LDL receptors on the outside of them.
-These receptors attach to LDL cholesterol when it passes by in the blood.
+These receptors attach to LDL cholesterol (sometimes called 'bad cholesterol') when it passes by in the blood.
 The receptor takes the cholesterol out of the blood and into the liver to be broken down.
 The more LDL receptors we have, the easier it is for us to keep our blood cholesterol low.

 The PCSK9 protein breaks down the LDL receptors, so that we have less of them – meaning our cholesterol goes up.
 These new medicines, PCSK9 inhibitors, stop this protein from working, so that we have more LDL receptors, and less cholesterol in the blood.